As you think about the next five years, what product qualities will be most important to keep your products competitive?

 Essentially, the tools are not well suited for a design engineer.
 They require a high level of expertise, prove difficult to use, and take too long.

-results were instantaneous and embedded right in the design environment so that engineers could run as many simulations as they wanted?
+What if simulation results were instantaneous and embedded right in the design environment so that engineers could run as many simulations as they wanted?
 When we asked, an overwhelming 96% agreed this would help.
 We dug a little further to understand what benefits companies expected to see (see graph).

 How Would Your Company Benefit If Simulation Results Were Immediate in the Modeling